Located in a Brazilian craton, the São Francisco Basin (SFB) presents a proven natural hydrogen (H2)

 (QF) in the southeast, and the ultramafic Alto do Paranaíba Igneous Province (APIP), in the southwest.

-Significant magnetic anomalies observed in and around the basin may indicate potential H2 kitchens,
+Significant magnetic anomalies observed in and around the basin may indicate potential H

 as they can be considered indirect indicators of ferrous bodies.
 Among them, it must be highlighted